MultiSafepay/docs/content/payments/features/split-payments/_index.md

 You can split payments by a percentage, a fixed amount, or a combination of the two.

 ## Activating split payments
-Split payments are not supported in our [ecommerce integrations](/integrations/ecommerce-integrations) by default.
+Split Payments are not supported in our [ecommerce integrations](/integrations/ecommerce-integrations) by default.
 You can add them to your `POST /orders` request via our API.
-See API Reference – [Split payments](/api/#split-payments).
+See API Reference – [Split Payments](/api/#split-payments).

 ### Prerequisites